Policy Number: 430

 Termination of Service or Eligibility

-Should employment cease (or eligibility for this benefit otherwise cease) during an academic year, the benefit will continue through the end of the semester in which employment or benefits eligibility ceases, and will end immediately thereafter.
+Should employment cease (or eligibility for this benefit otherwise cease) during an academic year, the benefit will continue through the end of the semester in which employment or benefits eligibility ceases and will end immediately thereafter.
 Dependent children who marry as undergraduates lose eligibility for tuition remission beginning with the semester after the date of their marriage.
 If a divorce or revocation of domestic partner registration causes a student to lose eligibility, the student loses eligibility for tuition remission beginning with the first semester after the date of the divorce or revocation of domestic partner registration.

 Use of the Benefit at Rice

 The student's admission to Rice University is not automatic.
 Eligible dependents must be accepted to Rice through the standard admission process.
-To be admitted as an undergraduate degree candidate at Rice, the prospective student must submit a formal application to the Rice University Office of Admission according to the admission calendar and must meet established deadlines.
+To be admitted as an undergraduate degree candidate at Rice, the prospective student must submit a formal application to the Rice University Office of Admission according to the admission calendar and must meet the established deadlines.
 The student must competitively meet the University's requirements for admission and pay applicable application fees.

 The benefit for each eligible dependent is limited to a maximum of eight semesters.
 In the case of transfer students, this benefit is limited to the number of semesters necessary at the time of transfer to complete the first undergraduate degree at Rice (not to exceed, and most likely, less than, eight semesters.)
+The benefit for each eligible dependent at the time of the employee’s dependent tuition benefit eligibility is limited to the maximum number of semesters necessary to complete the first undergraduate degree (not to exceed, and most likely, less than, eight semesters).
+For example, if a parent of a Rice junior becomes eligible for this benefit after completing three years of service, the child is only eligible for the remaining junior and senior years of school, and not the full eight semesters going forward.

 Reciprocal Agreements with Other Universities

 To be admitted as an undergraduate degree candidate at universities with reciprocal tuition arrangements with Rice, the prospective students must meet all admission requirements and established deadlines of the reciprocal institution.
 Rice may have reciprocal tuition agreements with other universities at any given time, and these arrangements may change without notice.
-However, should a qualifying dependent matriculate under a reciprocal tuition agreement which is terminated during the student's undergraduate college years, the tuition scholarship will continue for up to a total of eight semesters, subject to the terms and limitations of this policy.
-This change may trigger a taxable event, for which the employee is responsible.
+However, should a qualifying dependent matriculate under a reciprocal tuition agreement that is terminated during the student’s undergraduate college years, the tuition scholarship will continue for up to a total of eight semesters, subject to the terms and limitations of this policy.
+This change may trigger a taxable event for which the employee is responsible.

 Dependents meeting all requirements of the reciprocal university can use up to eight semesters of tuition scholarship in their progress toward their first undergraduate degree at reciprocal exchange universities.
-For those selected for the program, for tax valuation purposes, each semester this benefit has a value equal to that semester's tuition at the participating institution.
+For those selected for the program, for tax valuation purposes, each semester of this benefit has a value equal to that semester’s tuition at the participating institution.

 For more information, please contact the Office of Enrollment at Rice.